scmacdon/AWSTracker/Readme.md

 To create the **MainController** class:

 1. In the **com.aws.securingweb** package, create the **MainController** class.
-2. Copy the code from the **MainController** class located in this Github repository and paste it into this class in your project.
+2. Copy the code from the **MainController** class and paste it into this class in your project.

 The following Java code represents the **MainController** class.